Diabulimia: Prognosis

 Diabulimia appears to lower life expectancy compared to other patients with type 1 diabetes, with the mean age of death around 45 (13 years lower than that for type 1 diabetes without an eating disorder).
 This reduced life expectancy is correlated with the severity of eating disorder behaviors.

 Treatment

 Treatment for diabulimia has two goals: stabilizing diabetes by increasing insulin intake and addressing the underlying eating disorder.
 The standard approach for the treatment of two complex conditions involves a multidisciplinary team of professionals.
 This team may include an endocrinologist, a psychiatrist, a psychologist, and a dietician.

+There are several treatment centers in the United States that have programs specifically designed for the co-morbidity of diabetes and eating disorders.
+There is one non-profit in the U.S. devoted to the education, support, and advocacy for people with diabetes and eating disorders.
+DBH runs a 24 hour toll-free crisis hotline +1.425.985.364 open 365 days a year.

 Eating Disorder

 To address the underlying eating disorder psychosocial interventions such as cognitive behavioral therapy, motivational therapy, problem-solving therapy, coping skills training, and family behavior therapy have all been shown to improve treatment adherence and achieve good glycemic control.
 It has been observed that addressing psychological needs improves HbA1c by 0.5%–1% in adults with T2DM.
 Useful therapies may involve cognitive behavioral therapy.
 Cognitive behavioral therapy focuses on changing unhealthy thinking surrounding the use of insulin.

 Family involvement and family therapy is helpful for long-term maintenance of good behaviors with taking insulin.
 A positive mindset to recovery, and connection with others who have experienced diabulimia, increases the probability of successful recovery.